arnav-exe/ai-news-platform/README.md

 ### TODO:
  * correctly extract and export url using article.url
- * build web scraper to get article thumbnail from url
+ * add article thumbnail scraping functionality to pptr server
  * fix padding of articles
- * add bottom up slide in modal to display summarised article when card is clicked
+ * implemement firebase backend
  * implement drop-down options menu for when user clicks on profile
- * implemement firebase backend